openshift-examples/web/content/troubleshooting/index.md

 **Problem determination**: Determine whether the proxy and firewall settings are setup correctly for the master and worker hosts.
 The following criteria must be met:

-- Master nodes can react vSphere API to provision worker nodes;
+- Master nodes can reach vCenter API to provision worker nodes;
 - In the installation yaml, `machineNetwork` must correspond to the actual IPs assigned to the nodes, otherwise the proxy settings won't get propagated correctly to the nodes.

 **Issue**: There are two potential issues: